margelo/react-native-worklets-core/docs/WORKLETS.md

 The JavaScript Context is the Runtime that runs your app's JavaScript.
 Usually there is only one JavaScript Context executing your app's JS bundle, which is called the "Main JS Thread" (`mqt_js`).

-With react-native-worklets, a separate JavaScript Context can be created to offload some functions to a separate Thread.
+With react-native-worklets-core, a separate JavaScript Context can be created to offload some functions to a separate Thread.

 This can be useful for libraries like Reanimated where Worklets are used as style updaters to run animations on the UI Thread, or VisionCamera to create Frame Processors which run on the Camera Thread.
 This comes with the benefit of being able to run JavaScript code in parallel.